 Every year when my sisters and I get together for Thanksgiving, we have a pie bake-off, so we can sample a variety of different options.
 One sister loves to make a chocolate mousse pie with a perfect flaky homemade crust and slightly jiggly middle.
 Another will make a deep-dish pecan pie or we might mix up flavors and have some fruit or key lime pies.

 As one who doesn’t love spending my total time in the kitchen, my go-to dessert is often the easy, no-fail pumpkin pie.
 It has minimal ingredients, you don’t have to make your pie dough from scratch, and as long as you pay attention to the pumpkin pie recipe details, you’re good to go!

 Because in the flurry of my many sisters sharing the mixing bowls, cracking large eggs, inevitably spilling condensed milk, and arguing over whose turn it is to use the food processor, something magical happens.
-It doesn’t matter if we have store-bought crust, crustless dishes, or a gourmet pie shell.
+It doesn’t matter if we have a store-bought crust, crustless dishes, or a gourmet pie shell.
 The beautiful combination of flavors blends together to create Thanksgiving magic.
-I can almost spell the cinnamon and allspice now!
+I can almost smell the cinnamon and allspice now!

 Why Pumpkin Pie?

 Though we often equate pumpkin pie with American Thanksgiving, as pumpkins were one of the first foods European explorers brought back from the New World in 1536.
 Nor surprisingly, pumpkin dishes, in various forms made their way onto the table of the early settlers.
 While we have records of pumpkin pie dating from the 17th century, it didn’t really make its mark until the 1920s when the Libby canning company manufactured the first pumpkin puree.
 This new product made it significantly easier for Americans nationwide to bring joy to the Thanksgiving table.